Slimline Thank You Card Making Idea Featuring Floral and Botanical Motifs

 - Curvy Leaves Die Set

-- The “Thank You” sentiment is from the “Life Is Good” stamp set
+- A “Thank You” sentiment stamp

 - Adhesive